Terms for Business Services

 “Install Cancellation Fee” means the fee set out in the Price List.

-"Minimum Term" means the minimum term applicable to your Contract, as specified in your Order Confirmation.
+"Minimum Term" means any minimum term applicable to your Contract, as specified (if applicable) in your Order Confirmation.

 "Monthly Charges" means the monthly charges payable by you for the Services in accordance with clause 4.1 below.

-"Order Confirmation" means the order confirmation (including any attachments therein) that we email to you when we accept your order (your “Initial Order Confirmation”), as may be amended from time to time by any supplementary order confirmations (including any attachments therein) that we provide to you (each a “Change Order Confirmation”), e.g. where you order Additional Services from us.
+"Order Confirmation" means the order confirmation (including any attachments therein, including any installation form) that we email to you when we accept your order (your “Initial Order Confirmation”), as may be amended from time to time by any supplementary order confirmations (including any attachments therein) that we provide to you (each a “Change Order Confirmation”), e.g. where you order Additional Services from us.

 “Order Form” means an order form that you may use to request the provision of Services, such order form to be in a format prescribed by us from time to time.